-The San José Gold Project is located in San José Department, southern Uruguay, approximately 100 kilometres north of the capital, Montevideo and 110 kilometres east of the city of Colonia de Sacramento.
+The San José Gold Project is located in San José Department, southern Uruguay, approximately 100 km north of the capital, Montevideo and 110 km east of the city of Colonia de Sacramento.
 The region features very subdued topography at approximately 100 m absolute elevation and is primarily used for cropping and cattle grazing on relatively small land holdings.
 Outcrop is very limited.

 - Large strategic land holding in the underexplored San José Greenstone Belt

 - No modern systematic application of geophysics along fertile structural corridors with negligible outcrop